Gloziksoft/Gloziksoft/README.md

 ## 💬 Feedback

-If you find this project useful or inspiring, feel free to **give it a ⭐ on GitHub**, fork it, or drop me feedback.
+If you find this project useful or interesting, feel free to **give it a ⭐ on GitHub**, fork it, or leave feedback.
-This portfolio represents my learning path, and I’m always open to new challenges and opportunities!
+This portfolio shows where I currently am as a developer and how I continue to grow.